angelinuxx/npm-lens.nvim/README.md

 - **Wanted**: The latest version that satisfies the semver range in `package.json`.
 - **Latest**: The absolute latest version available on the npm registry.

-The highlight of current changes based on the version state, by default as follows:
+The highlight of **Current** is based on the version state, by default as follows:

-- `uptodate`: muted text and 󰄲 icon.
+- `uptodate`: muted text and 󰄲 icon as label.
 The highlight group is linked to `DiagnosticUnnecessary`.
-- `wantedAvailable`: warning text and 󰍵 icon.
+- `wantedAvailable`: warning text and 󰍵 icon as label.
 The highlight group is linked to `DiagnosticVirtualTextWarn`.
-- `newerAvailable`: error text and 󰀧 icon.
+- `newerAvailable`: error text and 󰀧 icon as label.
 The highlight group is linked to `DiagnosticVirtualTextError`

 ---